deepbsd/Archtail/README.md

    lv\_create.
 That one is too big.
 UPDATE: Haven't done this, but I have re- organized the sequence of the functions into Utility functions, Disk functions, Installation functions, and Other functions.
 These could later be broken out into separate files.
+NOTE: lv\_create now calls external functions.
+But it's still pretty big.

-2. I want to have a list of all executables in the script and at the start of the script make sure they are all in the $PATH (or at least are all executable).
+2. (DONE) I want to have a list of all executables in the script and at the start of the script make sure they are all in the $PATH (or at least are all executable).
    UPDATE: This currently works now, but the extra repo is not active by default.
    Still looking into that.

-3. The user should be able to determine his/her own desktop environment or window manager.
+3. (DONE) The user should be able to determine his/her own desktop environment or window manager.
 Right now they're getting Cinnamon and lightdm whether they want it or not.
 UPDATE:  This currently is how the script works.
 The default is still Cinnamon with lightdm, however.
 But whatever the user selects will become the default environment.